-Voter turnout in Ottawa’s most recent municipal elections was only 40%
+Voter turnout in Ottawa’s most recent municipal election remains low

-In 2014, the most recent municipal election in Ottawa, only 40% of residents who were eligible to vote actually participated in choosing their mayor, councillor and school board trustee.
+In 2018, the most recent municipal election in Ottawa, only 43% of residents who were eligible to vote actually participated in choosing their mayor, councillor and school board trustee.
 But Ottawa is not alone in low voter turnout.
-Of Canada’s six largest cities, only Toronto posted a significantly higher turnout in their most recent municipal election, with participation by 55% of eligible voters.
+Of Canada’s six largest cities, only Calgary posted a significantly higher turnout in their most recent municipal election, with participation by 58% of eligible voters.

 Surprisingly, given the role that local government plays in the everyday lives of people, voter turnout at the municipal level across Canada is typically significantly lower than for federal and provincial elections.

 - City of Ottawa.
 2018 Election Results.
 Accessed November 7, 2019

 - City of Toronto.
 2018 Election Statistics.
 Accessed November 7, 2019

 - City of Vancouver.
 2018 Municipal Election Official Results.
 Accessed November 7, 2019